 Sanitation standards are going to be dramatically lower in a prepping or survival situation than they are now.
 The streets will be filthy and littered with trash.
 Water will be contaminated as a result of a lack of human waste management.
-Diseases will be spreading through the air and rapidly infecting entire communities of people.
+Disease will be spreading like wildfire, rapidly infecting entire communities of people.

 The point of this is that you need to be prepared by including proper personal hygiene products in your bug out bag if you want your chances of survival to increase.
 The good news is that hygiene products are available all around us, so you shouldn’t feel too overwhelmed at all at having to stockpile them.

-Let’s go over some of the most important ones that you can carry in your bug out bag and that you should also stockpile in your overall survival preparations:
+Let’s go over some of the most important hygiene items that you can carry in your bug out bag and that you should also stockpile in your overall survival preparations:

 While you can make your own soap in a survival situation with little more than water, ashes, and animal fat, it will be far more convenient to simply store at least one or two bars of soap in your bug out bag and additional quantities in your survival stockpile.